-The Health: Science, Society and Policy (HSSP) program encourages students to engage in Study Abroad programs.
-These programs can expand students' perspectives on heath and health care as well as cultural differences in understandings of health, illness, and well-being.
-Many programs offer a health oriented internship and field experience components that engage students in experiential learning and fulfill the HSSP "hands on experience" requirement.
-In recent years students has gone to countries like Brazil, Chile, South Africa, Kenya, India, Spain, England, Denmark, Geneva and numerous other countries for their life enriching study abroad experiences.
+The Health: Science, Society and Policy (HSSP) program encourages HSSP majors and minors to engage in study abroad programs.
+Each year, approximately 1/3rd of HSSP students participate in such programs.
+While some HSSP students do not take health-related courses abroad, others go abroad to expand their perspectives on health and health care as well as cultural differences in understandings of health, illness, and well-being.
+Many programs offer a health-related internship and field experience components that engage students in experiential learning and fulfill the HSSP hands-on-experience (HOE) requirement.
+In recent years, HSSP students has gone to Brazil, Chile, Denmark, England, Geneva, India, Kenya, South Africa, Spain, and numerous other countries for their life-enriching study abroad experiences.

 Receiving Credit in HSSP | Funding Information|

-1. Can I receive HSSP credit for courses taken overseas?
+1. Can I receive HSSP credit for courses taken abroad?

 3. Is it possible to fulfill the Hands-On Experience (HOE) Requirement on an approved study abroad program?

+Majors have many study abroad options for fulfilling the HOE requirement.
 Students interested in this option must speak with the HSSP Study Abroad Liaison in the semester prior to the study abroad program.
-The program will be reviewed to ensure it meets criteria for a hands-on experience in a health-related field.
-Upon completion of the study abroad experience, students must submit a 20-25 page paper to the Study Abroad Liaison.
-This paper will be reviewed to ensure programmatic requirements are met.
-If met, the Hands-On Experience requirement will be fulfilled.
+The HSSP Study Abroad Liaison will assess whether the proposed internship or field experience meets criteria for a health-related HOE.
+Upon completion of the study abroad experience, students must submit a 20-25 page paper as well as an abstract of that paper (in English) to the Study Abroad Liaison.
+The Study Abroad Liaison will then review these materials to ensure programmatic requirements are met.
+If met, the HOE requirement will be fulfilled.

 - DIS/ Medical Practice and Policy